-- DU is used for tank armor, armor-piercing bullets and as weights to help balance aircraft.
+- Depleted uranium is used for tank armor, armor-piercing bullets, and as weights to help balance aircrafts.

-- DU is both a toxic chemical and radiation health hazard when inside the body.
+- Depleted uranium is both a toxic chemical and radiation health hazard when inside the body.

 About Depleted Uranium